fdazen/fda-documentation/users.md

  ![](1.png]({{site.baseurl}}/images/1.png)

- - Your system comes with four defaulted and common access levels, that you can _Edit_ before creating new ones:
+ - Your system comes with four defaulted, common access levels, that you can edit before creating new ones:

  ![](2.png]({{site.baseurl}}/images/2.png)

- - To edit a User Level, click on the blue link _Edit_ on the right hand side of any level:
+ - To **Edit** a User Level, click on the blue link _Edit_ on the right hand side of any level:

  ![](4.png]({{site.baseurl}}/images/4.png)

- - Select all of the areas you would like to enable for the User Level.
+ - Select all of the areas that you want accessible for the User Level you are editing.
 In the example below, I am editing the _All Access_ level and I am checking all boxes.
-This means that users I will list under this level will have acces to all of the checked areas of the system:
+This means that users I list under this level will have access to all of the checked areas of the system:

  ![](3.png]({{site.baseurl}}/images/3.png)